-By following these simple top 5 tips you will help your dog have a safe 4th of July, and your pooch will be around to love you for a long time.
+By following a few simple safety reminders, you will help your dog have a safe 4th of July, and your pooch will be around to keep loving you for a long time.

-An up-to-date I.D. tag greatly increases the chance of a lost pet being returned to you, make sure that your pet always wears identification and is microchipped.
+An up-to-date identification tag greatly increases the chance of a lost pet being returned to you.
+Make sure that your pet always wears identification and is microchipped.

 2. NEVER Leave Your Dog In A Car Alone

-Never leave pets or children in cars unattended.
-On a sunny day, the temperature inside a car can skyrocket to 140 degrees in 30 minutes.
+Never leave pets–or human children for that matter–in cars unattended.
+On a sunny day, the temperature inside a car can skyrocket to deadly temperatures in minutes.